tozny/js-account-sdk/README.md

 npm install @toznysecure/account-sdk --production
 ```

-The `--production` flag installs the library without the necessary build & dev dependencies.
+The `--production` flag, though not necessary, installs the library without the any build & dev dependencies.

 Create a new Account connection object -- this defines the API and specific client SDK in use.